devpranab/Redux-cart/README.md

 # Learn Redux
+1. Install redux and react redux in a react app
-1. setup a simple application to use redux
+2. Setup a simple application to use redux
-2. set actions and dispatch for redux cart
+3. Set actions and dispatch for redux cart
-3. create Cart Reducers
+4. Create Cart Reducers
-4. create store use react redux provider
+5. Create store use react redux provider
-5. connect component with redux state and actions
+6. Connect component with redux state and actions
-6. use redux state and redux actions from a child component
+7. Use redux state and redux actions from a child component
-7. use redux to read dynamic state
+8. Use redux to read dynamic state
-8. bug fix with redux reducer and action dispatch
+9. Bug fix with redux reducer and action dispatch
+10. Redux summary Redux Saga Redux Dev Tool Chrome extension

 <hr/>
 # Redux-basic flow docs